davidmytton/paper-data-centre-water-consumption/README.md

 ## What is this?

 This is an open access full-text version of the article detailed below.
-The original source file is included alongside rich and plain text versions.
+The original LaTeX source file is included.
 [There is a major problem with the lifespan of references](https://davidmytton.blog/dead-references/), so copies of all citations are also included in their state when originally accessed.

 ## Abstract